brunocodutra/metal/README.md

 ## Portable

-Metal is known to work on GCC 4.7+, Clang 3.8+ and on the latest releases of Visual Studio and Xcode.
+Metal is known to work on GCC, Clang, Visual Studio, and Xcode.

 ## Documentation